 Mr. Jordan has extensive experience with internal investigations of potential violations of U.S. anti-corruption, export control, and sanctions laws, with a particular focus on Eastern Europe, Russia, and Central Asia.
 His background in the Russian language and in Eastern Europe has provided him advanced insight into investigations in the Czech Republic, Russia, Ukraine, and other countries in the region.

-Prior to joining Paul Hastings, Mr. Jordan served 20 years in the United States Marine Corps where he worked in Signals Intelligence, and as an interpreter and inspector at the Defense Threat Reduction Agency, participating in successful nuclear arms control inspections throughout Russia and posting for two months as agency liaison to the U.S. Embassy in Kazakhstan.
+Prior to joining Paul Hastings, Mr. Jordan served 20 years in the United States Marine Corps, where he worked in Signals Intelligence, and as a Russian interpreter and inspector at the Defense Threat Reduction Agency, participating in successful nuclear arms control inspections throughout Russia and posting for two months as agency liaison to the U.S. Embassy in Kazakhstan.

 Mr. Jordan received his law degree in 2017 from Georgetown University Law Center.
 He is admitted to practice law in the District of Columbia and Maryland.